Mount Kinabalu, Trus Madi and Gunung MuluBorneo Three Peaks

 On Mulu and Kinabalu the trails are good and easy to follow, sometimes rocky and muddy and you should expect rain of course.
 The rainforest is a clean environment but there are obviously many places where it is possible to slip or trip, so common sense and good footwear is important.
 Take boots with good grip and have ankle support.
 On Trus Madi the trails are less distinct and there is a lot of jungle bashing in the undergrowth and wild camping.

 Kinabalu is a granite batholith, so the summit plateau is clean granite which can be slippery in the rain.
 Trus madi can be very muddy and overgrown, while Mulu Peak has very sharp rock.
 With all three it's easy to feel exhausted after just a few hours, even though the distances are not great, so although the terrain is not too difficult the challenging factor is the climate.

 It is unlikely you will see much wildlife while on the move, unless you keep very still and quiet, in which case the jungle is full of wildlife!
 Just a short while spent listening and watching carefully will yield some tremendous sights of indigenous mammals like the red leaf monkey.

 Crossing streams is an ideal time to have a quick cooling down in the water, get some liquid on board and take a rest.
 Some of the streams become minor cataracts after a heavy downpour.
-You will be walking in hiking boots or you can buy locally made jungle shoes.
-For the tops of the peaks you will need good trekking boots with good tread.
+Take a small towel for rinsing off and cooling your head and neck as you walk.

 Where will we stay?

-On all three peaks, we will be using fly camps, mountain clearings and huts for accommodation.
-Mount Kinabalu has excellent facilities with wonderful food, water and showers.
-But Trus Madi and Mulu are remote, and the expedition will be travelling self-sufficiently, using tents or even hammocks enroute.
+On Trusmadi and Mulu we will be using fly camps and huts for accommodation.
+Mount Kinabalu has excellent facilities with food, water and showers.
+For the fly camps we normally bivouac or take a light tent or a hammock.

 What support will I have?